MadBomber/aia/man/aia.1.md

 ## NAME

-aia - command-line interface for an AI assistant
+aia - command-line AI assistant

 ## SYNOPSIS

 aia [options]* PROMPT_ID [CONTEXT_FILE]*

 ## DESCRIPTION

-The aia command-line tool is an interface for interacting with an AI model, providing a simple way to send prompts and receive responses.
-The CLI supports various options to customize the interaction, load a configuration file, set debugging levels, and more.
+The aia command-line tool is an interface for interacting with AI models, facilitating the management of pre-compositional prompts and executing generative AI commands.
+It supports various options to customize interactions, load configuration files, and integrate shell and ERB for dynamic content.

 ## ARGUMENTS